SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 To reiterate: we know that we're looking for `BinaryExpression`s.
 Each `BinaryExpression` has a property, `operator`.
 We want to edit this property to `*` if it is a `+`.

-The logical proccess would therefore look like this:
+The logical process would therefore look like this:

 1. Parse the code to generate an AST.
 1. Traverse the AST in search of `BinaryExpression`s.
-1. If one is encountered, check that it's operator is currently equal to `+`.
+1. If one is encountered, check that its operator is currently equal to `+`.
 If it isn't, skip that node.
 1. If the operator is equal to `+`, set the operator to `*`.

 Now that we understand the logic, we can write it as code